 What can I say when I got the chance to design the sheet for the new syndicated Guinness World Records newspaper column?
 I had visions of the world’s heaviest twins sitting on their motorcycles, the dude with the longest fingernails, the man with a kazillion cigarettes in his mouth.

-Unfortunately, I learned that many of those those images are not owned by Guiness World Records.
+Unfortunately, I learned that many of those images are not owned by Guinness World Records.
 Guinness can only use them in an editorial context.
-This sheet is a promtional sheet, thereby outside the realm of proper use.
-Guinness owns only a handful of images, but when I saw strawboy, he had to be the posterchild for this sheet.
+This sheet is a promotional sheet, thereby outside the realm of proper use.
+Guinness owns only a handful of images, but when I saw straw-boy, he had to be the poster child for this sheet.
 Just look at him!
 210 straws in his mouth!

 Tribune Media Services: News & Features department